Google Glass 2 has arrived, sort of

 Meanwhile it’ll also offer access to training videos, QA checklists and annotated images, while connecting to co-workers with a ‘see what you see’ live video stream.

-Companies like General Electric, DHL, Samsung and Volkswagen as well as a multitude of healthcare companies, researchers and electronics firms, have been part of developing the next-gen Glass over the last 2 years.
+Companies like General Electric, DHL, Samsung and Volkswagen as well as a multitude of healthcare companies, researchers and electronics firms have been part of developing the next-gen Glass over the last 2 years.

 The device now has more power and improved battery life.